Mexican actor Garcia Bernal brings call for end to impunity to U.N.

 GENEVA (Reuters) - Actor and filmmaker Gael Garcia Bernal called on Tuesday for the United Nations and governments around the world to put pressure on his native Mexico to end impunity for corruption and large-scale killings.

-Activists and U.N. investigators have accused Mexican security forces of crimes including murder, torture and disappearances since the military was sent to tackle the country’s powerful drug cartels in 2007.
+Activists and U.N. investigators have accused Mexican security forces of crimes including murder, torture and disappearances since the military was sent to tackle its powerful drug cartels in 2007.
 More than 100,000 have died in drug violence in the decade since.

-The country is also experiencing its worst-ever surge in violent crime, with more than 25,000 killings in 2017, a rate of nearly 21 per 100,000 people.
-The run-up to a presidential election in July has also been marred by violence.
+Mexico is also experiencing its worst-ever surge in violent crime, with more than 25,000 killings in 2017, a rate of nearly 21 per 100,000 people.
+The run-up to a presidential election in July has been marred by violence.

 “I don’t want to go into my 40s thinking that I am going to have systematic violence, systematic impunity in my country.”

-Crime not being prosecuted is linked to“corruption on a broad scale, on a wide scale,” he told a panel on Mexico held at the U.N. earlier.“It is a system that sustains how everything has been.”
+Crime not being prosecuted is linked to “corruption on a broad scale,” he told a panel on Mexico held at the United Nations.

 “When the eyes of the world say and portray or signal something that’s wrong in Mexico, that is the only moment that politicians do something in Mexico,” he said.